Mechanicus0/git-lab/answers.md

 Author: Torin <mr001321@ohio.edu>
 Date:   Wed Jan 19 16:29:28 2022 -0500

-Answer 9) README.md and answers.md have been made into initial commits
+Answer 9) The changes to my terminal have been displayed on github

+Answer 10) No the changes I made online did not affect my terminal

+Answer 11) An error failed to push some refs

+Answer 12) Yes now it is reflected in my local copy

+Answer 13) .  ..  .git  .gitignore  README.md